 The beak mouth is an interesting, but less common, mouth variation; it's also known as a rostrum.
 In this design, the mouth consists of two very hard pieces that are hinged and come together in a scissor-like fashion.
 This allows them to crush hard shells of invertebrates.

-Pufferfish, both freshwater and saltwater varieties, possess a beak type mouth.
-Saltwater parrotfish, octopus, and squid also possess a beak.
+Pufferfish, both freshwater and saltwater species, and Saltwater parrotfish possess a beak type mouth.